 Mise en Scene.
 It’s a fancy looking phrase that you’ve seen floating around many film-related articles.
-Saying it out loud gives off an immediate sense of film wisdom.
-Plus, any phrase that’s pronounced about ten different ways is worth talking about.
+It creates an immediate sense of film wisdom.

 But what is Mise en Scene?
 Why does it matter?
 And who knows how to best use it?
-(Spoiler: it’s in the title).
 After today you’ll have a better sense of this technique.
-And why you should never forget it during any visual project.
+And why you should never ignore it.

-Translated from French, the Mise en Scene definition is “placing on stage.
-This refers to everything in front of the camera.
+Translated from French, the Mise en Scene means “the arrangement of scenery and stage properties in a play."
+In cinema, it comes to refer to everything in front of the camera.

 Yet there’s no denying the importance of Mise en Scene in film.
-When properly used, it makes the film less a simple blur of moving pictures but an art form with purpose.
+When properly used, it elevates film from a series moving pictures to an art form with purpose.
 Something bursting with atmosphere and emotion that pulls viewers in and doesn’t let go.

 The use of Mise en Scene in American Beauty

-If you ever watched a movie and wanted to jump inside, that’s good Mise en Scene.
+If you ever watched a movie and wanted to jump inside, that was probably a result of Mise en Scene.

-This is, of course, the Wizard of Whimsy, Wes Anderson.
+This is, of course, the Wizard of Whimsy himself: Wes Anderson.

-From Bottle Rocket to the recent Isle of Dogs Wes Anderson movies are a household name.
-This is due to the director’s unique method visual storytelling.
+From his early film Bottle Rocket to the recent Isle of Dogs Wes Anderson has consistently been a top notch world builder.
+This is largely due to the director’s unique method visual storytelling.

 There is an unmistakable Wes Anderson style in all his work.
 Precise detail and shot composition, absurd characters and vivid use of color.

-A movie as detailed as Kubrick yet as silly as a Rom-Com shouldn’t exist.
-Yet it does, because Anderson is that type of filmmaker.
+A movie as specific as one from Stanley Kubrick yet as light as a Rom-Com shouldn’t exist.
+Yet it does, because of Wes Anderson personal approach.

 Composition: Visual storytelling in every frame

-The most obvious part of Wes Anderson films is his tight use of composition.
+The most obvious part of a Wes Anderso films is his use of composition.
 Composition, in film terms, is how everything in the frame is organized.

 Where does he place the characters and objects?